TalentedComponent/CarND-BehavioralCloning-P3/README.md

 and confluence.

 ## Future work
-* Make the model more generalized by completed Track 2
+* Incorporate augmented shadows in the training to make it more robust
 * Look at the models used in the Challenge-2, especially optical flow and lstm based (I've always loved the idea of RNNs)
 * See how well a simulator learned model works on real world data